Salesforce App Limits Cheatsheet

 Limit

-If your org reaches or exceeds its daily API request limit Salesforce still allows the operations to proceed
+If your org reaches or exceeds its daily API request limit Salesforce still lets the operations proceed by a

-by a certain amount if possible This helps avoid blocking your workflows during unexpected spikes in
+certain amount if possible It helps avoid blocking your workflows during unexpected spikes in workloads

-workloads and occasional peak periods A hard cap is in place to safeguard platform resources and prevent
+and occasional peak periods A hard cap is in place to safeguard platform resources and prevent API

 Note The ability to go over your normal daily limit is always subject to restrictions to protect the